 How to Fix Image Padding and Spacing in HTML Emails

 Have you ever noticed the small spacing below images in Outlook.com and Gmail?
-Every browser renders this spacing except for IE 7 and lower.
-After lots of hair pulling, we realized that the DOCTYPE was the culprit for this pesky space issue in HTML emails.
+It can be frustrating and is very noticeable if you are splicing images in emails.
+Years ago, we spent a lot of time trying to figure this out.
+Finally, we realized that the DOCTYPE was the culprit for this pesky image spacing issue in HTML emails.

 While these workarounds may fix the spacing issues, it’s still important to test your email – you never know what other design bugs you’ll find.
 With Email on Acid, you can see what your email looks like on more than 70 email clients and devices before you hit “send.”